 Charles Ponzi spent 3-1/2 years in federal prison, then faced state charges after he was released.
 He was convicted, but appealed his conviction and fled to Florida, where he sold swampland.
 He promised investors 200 percent returns in 60 days.

-He was soon caught, tried and convicted again.
+Ponzi soon got caught, tried and convicted again.
 He shaved his head, grew a moustache and tried to flee the country as a merchant seaman.
 He got caught in New Orleans and was sent back to Massachusetts, where he served seven more years in prison.
-He was deported upon his release.
+The commonwealth deported him upon his release.

 Ponzi spent the last years of his life in poverty in Rio de Janeiro, sometimes working as a translator.
 He died in a charity hospital on Jan.
 15, 1949.